 The best way to save money is to not spend any.
 Spending or shopping bans are popular money-saving measures whether to pay off debt fast or to prepare for a large purchase or emergency.
 For example, there are no-spend months, no-spend days, and more.
 But most people find it difficult to fulfill spending bans.
 The rush of dopamine with a new purchase is just too hard to resist.
 Modern culture just enables so much consumption without any thought.

 Buying in bulk drives up the savings potential of any purchase.
 You get more when you pay attention to the cost per unit, rather than the obvious price tag.
-You also save time on going to the store when you get everything you can need in a set time period.
 You also save on all the wasteful wrappers and packaging of individually-sized portions.
 Most importantly, you take control of how you consume.

 3. You buy less = more contentment